Support systems play a pivotal role in the lives of troubled youth, offering a foundation upon which they can rebuild their lives.

 Website: I Matter

 Founded in 2018, Bryson's Chase emerged as a crucial resource for families seeking financial assistance to access mental health care for their children.
-Recognizing the significant costs associated with obtaining quality mental health services, this organization dedicates itself to alleviating the financial burden on families.
+By reducing financial barriers, this organization helps ensure treatment programs are accessible to more troubled youth across Colorado.

 By doing so, Bryson's Chase ensures that more children and teenagers can receive the care they need without the added stress of financial strain.